 Tag: mystery

 After enjoying so much "The Goldfinch" by Donna Tartt, I could not resist reading one more books written by her.
-Though I'm not sure how I heard about "The Secret History" - was it from a friend, or maybe from a fellow blogger? - I had a feeling that I have to read this book. … Continue reading A dark adrenaline-rushing story of murder: The Secret History by Donna Tartt
+Though I'm not sure how I heard about "The Secret History" - was it from a friend, or maybe from a fellow blogger? - I had a feeling that I have to read this book. … Continue reading The Secret History by Donna Tartt (book review) – a dark adrenaline-rushing story of murder

-This book fell into my hands while wandering through the second-hand section of a bookshop in The Nethelands.
-Iβd heard about Umberto Eco before, so when seeing βThe name of the Roseβ and its beautiful cover, I could not resist buying it.
+This book fell into my hands while wandering through the second-hand section of a bookshop in The Netherlands.
+Iโd heard about Umberto Eco before, so when seeing โThe name of the Roseโ and its beautiful cover, I could not resist buying it.
 I started reading it that very afternoon.
-Image from librarything.com In a nutshell … Continue reading Murder mystery in the abbey: The Name of the Rose by Umberto Eco (book review)
+Image from librarything.com In a nutshell … Continue reading The Name of the Rose by Umberto Eco (book review) – murder mystery in the abbey